What is Frozen Shoulder?

 If your Frozen Shoulder is in the early freezing stage, you will benefit from conservative treatments, including:

-- Physical Therapy: Gentle, guided exercises help maintain movement and reduce stiffness.
-Therapy must be carefully paced—forceful stretching or painful massage can worsen inflammation.
+Physical Therapy: Guided stretching and movement exercises help maintain shoulder mobility and reduce stiffness.
+Importantly, therapy must be carefully paced – forceful stretching or aggressive massage during the inflammatory stage can worsen symptoms.

 Minimally Invasive Procedures